 |TRUE||FALSE NEGATIVE (FN)||TRUE POSITIVE (TP)|

-Where TP/(TP + FP) indicate the precision.
+- TP/(TP + FP) indicates the precision.

 The accuracy can be calculated as,

 For example, a classifier algorithm determines the age range of a person based on their facial features.
 We feed the data along with labels and ask the algorithm to predict the values.
 Once all the values are predicted, we can apply the accuracy test to evaluate the correct values.

 Question No. 34: What type of learning algorithm is playing a game of chess with the machine?